ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 make use of this post.

-The section that follows on spherical designs: before we touch upon quantum designs, it is fruitful acquaint ourselves with classical designs so that we can appreciate the power of designs.
+The section that follows on spherical designs: before we touch upon quantum designs, it is fruitful to acquaint ourselves with classical designs so that we can appreciate the power of designs.

-The section of the Haar measure is introduced before moving to quantum designs because integration over states or unitaries requires that we take special care of defining how such integrations are to be carried out.

 We follow with states designs as a prelude to unitary designs so as to strengthen our intuition about what integration over the Haar